hashicorp/vault/website/source/docs/auth/aws.html.md

 The iam authentication method allows you to specify a bound IAM principal ARN.
 Clients authenticating to Vault must have an ARN that matches the ARN bound to the role they are attempting to login to.
 The bound ARN allows specifying a wildcard at the end of the bound ARN.
-For example, if the bound ARN was `arn:aws:iam::123456789012:*` it would allow any principal in AWS account 123456789012 to login to it.
+For example, if the bound ARN were `arn:aws:iam::123456789012:*` it would allow any principal in AWS account 123456789012 to login to it.
 Similarly, if it were `arn:aws:iam::123456789012:role/*` it would allow any IAM role in the AWS account to login to it.
-If you wish to specify a wildcard, you must give Vault `iam:GetUser` and `iam:GetRole` permissions to properly resole the full user path.
+If you wish to specify a wildcard, you must give Vault `iam:GetUser` and `iam:GetRole` permissions to properly resolve the full user path.

 In general, role bindings that are specific to an EC2 instance are only checked